gmartins-eng/logging-platform-qa/performance/PERFORMANCE.md

 - The test does not validate full asynchronous processing completion
 - External dependencies are treated as black boxes
 - Results may vary depending on infrastructure configuration
-- The test focuses on behavior under load, not stress or soak testing
+- The default execution focuses on load testing; stress testing is defined as an extension.

 ## CI/CD Considerations